AdiDumi/trustchain-superapp/README.md

 This method sets the initial recipient for the provided tokens array.
 The recipient parameter represents the recipient's public key in ByteArray format.

 - private fun generateRandomString(length: Int): ByteArray
 This method generates a random alphanumeric string of the specified length and returns it as a ByteArray.
+This is for getting a unique ByteArray for the verification and identification.

 - private fun createTokens(token1_count: Int, token2_count: Int, token5_count: Int, token10_count: Int): Array<Token>
 This method creates an array of Token objects based on the provided counts for each denomination (1, 2, 5, and 10).
-It returns an array of created tokens.
+It returns an array of created tokens of different values.

 *Usage*
 1. The user set the amount of tokens of each value.